Seth-Miller/12c-rac-docker/README.md

 # DHCPD
 The DHCPD container will be used for generating IP addresses needed by the cluster nodes.
+It is also responsible for updating DNS with hostname IP pairs.

 Create the configuration directory.
 ```